 - Work Clearance Form: Upon offering a job to a student, you must ask the student to provide a copy of the work clearance form, which the student can obtain at Student Employment Office (Lone Mountain, room 204) or online.
 This form is used to ensure a student meets the requirements for starting work and provides supervisors information needed to complete an Electronic Personnel Action Form (EPAF).
 You must collect the work clearance form after you have made the job offer but before you submit the EPAF.
 You may, however, verbally ask if the student has a Federal Work-Study or Campus Job award at any time during the hiring process.

 - Electronic Personnel Action Form (EPAF): To add the student employee to payroll, an EPAF must be submitted.

 - The hiring supervisor or business manager must have an Org number issued by Payroll.
 Have this number handy to place on the EPAF.
 If you do not have an Org number, obtain one from Payroll by emailing email@example.com.

 - Deadline: In order to pay the student in a timely fashion, EPAFs should be submitted as soon as the work clearance is on file.
 Each pay period includes an EPAF deadline by which the submission must be made for the student to receive their first paycheck on time.
 Please refer to the listing of EPAF deadlines (SH).
 The student should not begin working until you receive an email that the EPAF has been approved.

-- Step-by-step guides for submitting hire, rehire, wage adjustment, and termination EPAFs are available on the HR website.
+- Information on training sessions, and step-by-step guides for submitting hire, rehire, wage adjustment, and termination EPAFs are available on the HR website.